olledejong/Playstation-5-AutoBuyer/README.md

 ## Get started

+Make sure you have a callr account with credit on it.

 Install python, and make sure you check the box which says: "Add Python VERSION to PATH".

 Required python packages (install via pip):